-The Governing Body endeavours to follow the guidelines as stipulated in the SEND Code of Practice (2014) to:

-- use their best endeavours to make sure that a child with SEN gets the support they need - this means doing everything they can to meet children and young people's Special Educational Needs - ensure that children and young people with SEN engage in the activities of the school alongside pupils who do not have SEN - designate a teacher to be responsible for coordinating SEN provision the SENCO. - inform parents/carers when they are making special educational provision for a child - prepare an SEN information report and their arrangements for the admission of disabled children, the steps being taken to prevent disabled children from being treated less favourably than others, the facilities provided to enable access to the school for disabled children and their accessibility plan showing how they plan to improve access progressively over time
+The Governing Body endeavours to follow the guidelines as stipulated in the SEND Code of Practice (2014) to: - use their best endeavours to make sure that a child with SEN gets the support they need this means doing everything they can to meet children and young people's Special Educational Needs - ensure that children and young people with SEN engage in the activities of the school alongside pupils who do not have SEN - designate a teacher to be responsible for coordinating SEN provision i.e the SENDCO - inform parents/carers when they are making special educational provision for a child - prepare an SEN information report and their arrangements for the admission of disabled children, the steps being taken to prevent disabled children from being treated less favourably than others, the facilities provided to enable access to the school for disabled children and their accessibility plan showing how they plan to improve access progressively over time Headteacher:

-Headteacher:

 The Headteacher has responsibility for the day-to-day management of all aspects of the school's work, including provision for children with SEND.
 The Headteacher will keep the Governing Body fully informed on Special Educational Needs issues.
-The Headteacher will work closely with the SENCo and the Governor with responsibility for SEND.

-The Federation Inclusion Team

-This team provides a cross Federation, multi agency response to Inclusion Team referrals where the "big picture" for a pupil can be shared and discussion about the most effective ways forward to meet their needs are agreed.
+The Headteacher will work closely with the SENDCo and the Governor with responsibility for SEND.
+The Federation Inclusion Team This team provides a cross Federation, multi-agency response to Inclusion Team referrals.
+Any new or recent concerns around a pupil with SEND can be shared and discussed, and the most effective way forward to meet their needs agreed.
+SENDCO:

-SENCO:

-In collaboration with the Headteacher and governing body, the Special Educational Needs Coordinator (SENCO) determines the strategic development of the SEND policy and provision with the ultimate aim of raising the achievement of pupils with SEND.

-The SENCO takes day to day responsibility for the implementation of the SEND policy and coordinates the provision for individual children, working closely with other Inclusion Team members, staff, parents/carers and external agencies.
-The SENCo provides relevant professional guidance to colleagues with the aim of securing Quality First teaching for children with special educational needs.

-Through analysis and assessment of children's needs, and by monitoring the quality of teaching and standards of pupils' achievements and setting targets, the SENCo develops effective ways of overcoming barriers to learning and sustaining effective teaching.

-The SENCO liaises and collaborates with class teachers and Teaching Assistants so that learning for all children is given equal priority.

-The principle responsibilities for the SENCO include:
+In collaboration with the Headteacher and governing body, the Special Educational Needs Coordinator (SENDCO) determines the strategic development of the SEND policy and provision with the ultimate aim of raising the achievement of pupils with SEND.
+The SENDCO takes day to day responsibility for the implementation of the SEND policy and co-ordinates the provision for individual children, working closely with other Inclusion Team members, staff, parents/carers and external agencies.
+The SENDCo provides relevant professional guidance to colleagues with the aim of securing Quality First teaching for children with special educational needs.
+Through analysis and assessment of children's needs, and by monitoring the quality of teaching and standards of pupils' achievements and setting targets, the SENDCo develops effective ways of overcoming barriers to learning and sustaining effective teaching.
+The SENDCO liaises and collaborates with class teachers and Teaching Assistants so that learning for all children is given equal priority.
+The principle responsibilities for the SENDCO include: